-As of April 11, 2018, there were 8,130,790 shares of common stock issued and outstanding, which constitutes all of the outstanding capital stock of the Company.
+As of March 2, 2020, there were 34,677,634 shares of common stock issued and outstanding, which constitutes all of the outstanding capital stock of the Company.
 Shareholders are entitled to one vote for each share of common stock held by them.

-One-third (1/3) of the outstanding shares, or 2,710,263 shares, present in person or represented by proxy, will constitute a quorum at the meeting.
-For purposes of the quorum and the discussion below regarding the vote necessary to take shareholder action, shareholders of record who are present at the Annual Meeting in person or by proxy and who abstain, including brokers holding customers' shares of record who cause abstentions to be recorded at the meeting, are considered shareholders who are present and entitled to vote and are counted towards the quorum.
+One-third (1/3) of the outstanding shares, or 11,559,211 shares, present in person by webcast or represented by proxy, will constitute a quorum at the meeting.
+For purposes of the quorum and the discussion below regarding the vote necessary to take shareholder action, shareholders of record who are present at the Annual Meeting in person by webcast or by proxy and who abstain, including brokers holding customers' shares of record who cause abstentions to be recorded at the meeting, are considered shareholders who are present and entitled to vote and are counted towards the quorum.

 Brokers holding shares of record for customers generally are not entitled to vote on "non-routine" matters, unless they receive voting instructions from their customers.
 As used herein, "uninstructed shares" means shares held by a broker who has not received such instructions from its customers on a proposal.
 A "broker non-vote" occurs when a nominee holding uninstructed shares for a beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that non-routine matter.
-In connection with the treatment of abstentions and broker non-votes, the proposals at this meeting to (i) elect directors, (ii) approve the 2018 Stock Incentive Plan, and (iii) approve the 2018 Employee Stock Purchase Plan, are considered "non-routine" matters, and brokers are not entitled to vote uninstructed shares with respect to these proposals.
-The proposal to ratify the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm is a routine matter that brokers are entitled to vote shares without receiving instructions.
+In connection with the treatment of abstentions and broker non-votes, the proposals at this meeting to (i) elect directors, (ii) approve the Amended and Restated 2020 Stock Incentive Plan, and (iii) approve the 2020 Employee Stock Purchase Plan, are considered "non-routine" matters, and brokers are not entitled to vote uninstructed shares with respect to these proposals.

+Only the proposal to ratify the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm is a routine matter that brokers are entitled to vote shares on without receiving instructions.